CarSomma/PythonDataStructures/README.md

-# PythonDataStructures
+# Data Structures
-The objective is to learn data-structures that are not tbuilt-in python.
+The objective is to learn data-structures that are not built-in python.